 Support teaching, research, and patient care.

-Dr. Chaudhari is an Assistant in the Integrative Biomedical Imaging Informatics at Stanford (IBIIS) section in the Department of Radiology and (by courtesy) in the Department of Biomedical Data Science.
+Dr. Chaudhari is an Assistant Professor in the Integrative Biomedical Imaging Informatics at Stanford (IBIIS) section in the Department of Radiology and (by courtesy) in the Department of Biomedical Data Science.
 He leads the Machine Intelligence in Medical Imaging research group at Stanford and has a primary research interest that lies at the intersection of artificial intelligence and medical imaging.
 His group develops new techniques for accelerated MRI acquisition and downstream image analysis, extracting prognostic insights from already-acquired CT imaging, and developing new multi-modal deep learning algorithms for healthcare that leverage computer vision, natural language, and medical records.
 Dr. Chaudhari has won the W.S.
 Moore Young Investigator Award and the Junior Fellow Award from the International Society for Magnetic Resonance in Medicine.
 Dr. Chaudhari has also been inducted into the Academy of Radiology’s Council of Early Career Investigators in Imaging program.
 He also serves as the Associate Director of Research and Education at the Stanford AIMI Center and is an advisory board member of the Precision Health and Integrated Diagnostics Center.

 Dr. Chaudhari is interested in the application of artificial intelligence techniques to all aspects of medical imaging, including automated schedule and reading prioritization, image reconstruction, quantitative analysis, and prediction of patient outcomes.
 His interests range from developing novel data-efficient machine learning algorithms to clinical deployment and validation of patient outcomes, both for medical imaging acquisition and subsequent analysis.
 He is also exploring combining imaging with clinical, natural language, and time series data.